Dates and booking

 Live online training

-Live online training lets you participate in a real AutoCAD course from your place of work or home.
+Online training lets you participate in a live AutoCAD course from your place of work or home.

 We do everything possible to make your online training experience as close as possible to actually being in the classroom.
 You can:

 - See and hear our trainer, and the other delegates participating in the course…

 - Watch our trainer demonstrate techniques in AutoCAD.

 - Interact by speaking, using chat, or raising your ‘virtual hand’ if you need assistance.

 - Share your screen with our trainer, and allow them to take control to explain something.

 Like our in-class courses, online AutoCAD Intermediate courses…